Guinea Pig Club: Origins

 Aware that many patients would have to stay in hospital for several years and undergo many reconstructive operations, MacIndoe set out to make their lives relaxed and socially productive.
 He gave much thought to the reintegration of patients into normal life after treatment, an aspect of care that had previously been neglected.
 They were encouraged to lead as normal a life as possible, including being permitted to wear their own clothes or service uniforms instead of "convalescent blues", and to leave the hospital at will.
 Local families were encouraged to welcome them as guests, and other residents to treat them without distinction: East Grinstead became "the town that didn't stare".
 The Guinea Pig Club was part of these efforts to make life in hospital easier, and to rebuild patients psychologically in preparation for life outside.
 There were even barrels of pale ale in the wards – partly in the interests of re-hydrating patients whose injuries had left them dangerously dehydrated, but also to encourage an informal and happy atmosphere.

-Later, many of the men also served in other capacities in RAF operations control rooms, and occasionally as pilots between the surgeries.
+Later, many of the men also served in other capacities in RAF operations control rooms, and occasionally as pilots between surgeries.
 Those unable to serve in any capacity received full pay until the last surgical operations and only then were invalided out of the service.
 McIndoe also later loaned some of his patients money for their re-entry into civilian life.

 A club magazine, The Guinea Pig, was first published in April 1944.

 Post-war history

 The club was not disbanded at the end of the war, but continued to meet for over sixty years, offering practical support and a sense of community to former patients.
 The Guinea Pig magazine also continued to be published until 2003.
 Annual meetings at East Grinstead attracted visitors from all over the world.
 McIndoe had been elected life president at the club's foundation: after his death in 1960, Prince Philip, Duke of Edinburgh, became president.
 Geoffrey Page was the first chairman; and Tom Gleave served as the first and only Chief Guinea Pig until his death in 1993.

 In 2001 (the 60th anniversary of the club's foundation) the members agreed to continue holding their annual reunions at East Grinstead until there were only 50 members left.
 By 2004, there were 120 survivors; and by 2007 there were 97 (57 in Britain; 40 elsewhere in the world), their ages ranging from 82 to 102.
 In the event, 2007 marked the last reunion.
 It attracted over 60 attendees, but in view of the survivors' age and frailty the decision was then taken to wind the club down.
 There were believed to be 29 survivors by April 2015, and 17 by November 2016.
+The last members of the club were Sam Gallop and Jan Stangryciuk-Black, who were both aged 101 when they died only days apart in October 2023.